June 21 2018

 Don’t just think of exercise as a way to lose weight and look great—it can help you feel great, too.
 Physical activity that elevates your heart rate and gets your blood pumping can be a very effective way to change the way you feel and leave you in a better mood.
 Exercise can help change your mood and leave you feeling sharp, confident and ready-to-go.

-Pete McCall has an MS in Exercise Science and Health Promotion.
+About the Author: Pete McCall has an MS in Exercise Science and Health Promotion.
 In addition, he is an ACE-certified Personal Trainer (ACE-CPT) and holds additional certifications and advanced specializations through NSCA and NASM.
-McCall has been featured in the Washington Post, the New York Times, the Los Angeles Times, Runner’s World and Self.